Man commits suicide after wife flees with lover - The Punch — Nigeria Today

 The Punch

 A man identified as Kimuli Joseph has committed suicide after discovering that his wife, Nassali conned him and disappeared with another man.
-Joseph who has been abroad and sending money to his wife returned to his home country to discover that she had …
+Joseph who has been abroad and sending money to his wife returned to his home country (Uganda) to discover …

 Do you have something awesome to share with the world?
 Click here to share